I've got to transport equipment back and forth from the house into this office in order to do these.

 So a little housekeeping.

-And this was the second episode.
+And this is the second episode.

 We'll get into cryptos and things that are happening out and about and those kind of things.